Enter the dragon: Activities to usher in Chinese New Year 2024

-SINGAPORE – Dragons of different shapes and sizes have emerged to herald in Chinese New Year on Feb 10.
+SINGAPORE – Dragons of different shapes and sizes have emerged to usher in Chinese New Year (CNY) on Feb 10.

 It will be the Year of the Wood Dragon, and the auspicious creature in the Chinese zodiac symbolises power, strength and good fortune.